Destination 2028 Tactical Implementation for 2023–2024

 Sports Priority

-• GRSA and Marketing will add a countywide sports facility pipeline page on raleighsports.org (akin to major new visitor development tracking).
+- GRSA and Marketing and Communications teams will add a countywide sports facility pipeline page on raleighsports.org that will track all major sports venue projects for Wake County.

 Events Priority